Salman Rushdie tells court he believed he was dying after harrowing knife attack

 Salman Rushdie tells jurors he thought he was dying after harrowing knife attack as he faces stabbing suspect in court

-Hadi Matar, 27, is on trial for the attempted murder of Salman Rushdie in August 2022
+Hadi Matar, 27, is on trial for the attempted murder of ‘The Satanic Verses’ author in August 2022

 Salman Rushdie took the stand on Tuesday morning in the trial of the man accused of trying to kill him and revealed how he believed he was about to die just after the harrowing knife attack.

-The celebrated Indian-born British-American author has faced death threats since his 1988 novel The Satanic Verses was declared blasphemous by Iran’s supreme leader.
-On August 12, 2022, he was stabbed more than a dozen times in a frenzied knife attack, in front of a lecture audience at Chautauqua Institution Amphitheater, an assault that left him blind in one eye.
+The celebrated Indian-born British-American author has faced death threats since his 1988 novel The Satanic Verses was declared blasphemous by Iran’s then-supreme leader Ayatollah Ruhollah Khomeini.
+On 12 August 2022, he was stabbed more than a dozen times in a frenzied knife attack, in front of a lecture audience at Chautauqua Institution Amphitheater, an assault that left him blind in one eye.

 “I became aware of a great quantity of blood I was lying in,” he told the court, recalling lying on the stage.
 “My sense of time was quite cloudy, I was in pain from my eye and hand, and it occurred to me quite clearly I was dying.”